mauwii/act-docker-images/README.md

 [![Docker-Hub description workflow badge][Docker-Hub-description-badge]][Workflow-DockerHubDescription] [![Mergify badge][mergify-badge]][mergify] [![License badge][License-badge]][License]

-> [!WARNING]
-> Heavily under construction, so please do not use this anywhere in production

 ## What

 The docker images in this repository are made to be used with [nektos/act][nektos-act-repo], which